-- Identify a financial indicator, such as internal rate of return (IRR), net present value (NPV), cost-benefit ratio, or levelized cost,12 suitable for the project type and decisionmaking context. - 2) Calculate the financial indicator for all alternative scenarios. - 3) Present a clear comparison of the financial indicator for all alternative scenarios and rank the alternative scenarios according to the financial indicator. - 4) Demonstrate that the project activity would not be the most economically attractive scenario in the absence of carbon credit revenues. - 5) Conduct a sensitivity analysis to demonstrate that the condition in (4) is met under reasonable variations in the critical assumptions.
+- b) The IRR is equal to the financial benchmark as determined in Appendix 2. - 3) Present a clear comparison of the financial indicator for all alternative scenarios and rank the alternative scenarios according to the financial indicator. - 4) Demonstrate that the project activity would not be the most economically attractive scenario in the absence of carbon credits. - 5) Conduct a sensitivity analysis to demonstrate that the condition in (4) is met under reasonable variations in the critical assumptions (i.e., the sensitivity analysis is conclusive).